ElementsProject/lightning/doc/lightningd-config.5.md

     more that one address of the same type (eg. two IPv4 or two IPv6 addresses) so `lightningd` will refuse if you specify more than one.

-    If necessary, and 'always-use-proxy' is not specified, a DNS lookup may be done to resolve 'IPADDRESS'.
+    If necessary, and 'tor-proxy-only-tor' is specified or 'always-use-proxy' (deprecated) is not spcified, a DNS lookup may be done to resolve 'IPADDRESS'.

  **offline**
 Do not bind to any ports, and do not try to reconnect to any peers.
 This